hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/order-of-development.md

 Work along your protects primary axis.
 Different projects require different workflows, and identifying this is often challenging for beginners.

 Generally: work out a draft and refine.
 What constitutes draft?
 What elements are refinement?
-What is neccesary for understanding core, fundamental, parts of your project?
+What is necessary for understanding core, fundamental, parts of your project?

 In animation, One doesn't animate Start to finish, timing is a key part or animation, so the animator starts with notable moment poses, and timings, and places key frames first, then they go add the ih between frames, after spending time tweaking the timing. *You need to find the "key frames" of your project, and get those down before worrying about the metaphorical "in-betweens".*